hcbiophys/morphodynamics/README.md

 - Fig.4c, Fig. S3d & Fig.S4b (comparison of MAP simulations with data for bending models):
 *python theta_ABC.py MAP_vis [compound] [idx_model]*
 Note: inference was run with all three models for compound_A, and model 2 only for all other compounds.
 To run full inference: *python theta_ABC.py full_inference [compound] 2*.
-This prints parameters and weights which can then be swapped in to morphodynamics/tip_model/theta/accepted_params_kappa.py for plotting
+This prints parameters and weights which can then be swapped in to morphodynamics/tip_model/theta/accepted_params_kappa.py for plotting.

 - Fig.4e (Posterior distribution for the two-parameter optimal bending model):
 *python theta_ABC.py M2_posterior [compound] 2*